All Episodes

 I'm very suspicious of this.

-Don't you if you think our friends in Washington have given up on the idea of amnesty for these elite, you have another thing coming.
+If you think our friends in Washington have given up on the idea of amnesty for these, you have another thing coming.

-The Reverend Jacks criticize Major League Baseball today for sending investigators to the hometowns of umpires to ask uh neighbors questions that include whether the umpire belongs to the Ku Klux Klan.
+The Reverend Jacks criticized Major League Baseball today for sending investigators to the hometowns of umpires to ask neighbors questions that include whether the umpire belongs to the Ku Klux Klan.

 Have you heard about this?

-The Reverend Jackson, uh, in an amazing act of triangulation said, Major League Baseball's done a disservice to his progressive social history by equating Southern whites with white supremacists.
+The Reverend Jackson, in an amazing act of triangulation, said Major League Baseball has done a disservice to his progressive social history by equating southern whites with white supremacists.

-I'm surprised the professional league, which helped chain social attitudes in all sports leagues about segregation by championing Jackie Robbins who would make Such a destructive move.
+I'm surprised the Professional League, which helped change social attitudes in all sports leagues about segregation by championing Jackie Robbins, it would make such a destructive move.

 In other words, the Reverend Jackson is opposed to finding out whether any Major League Baseball umpires are members of the Klan.